 Making HDHPs Work Better for More Patients

 As the number of patients enrolled in HDHPs continues to grow, there are opportunities to improve how these plans work for patients, particularly those managing a chronic disease.
-Brian Blase outlined how the Administration is considering a proposal that would permit HDHPs associated with HSAs to cover more services, such as providing insulin at no cost to patients.
+Brian Blase outlined how the Trump administration is considering a proposal that would permit HDHPs associated with HSAs to cover more services, such as providing insulin at no cost to patients.
 Blase referred to this concept as “one possible way to help use insurance design to drive value by empowering patients as consumers of health care.”

 At CVS Health, we advocate changing the rules governing HSAs to give HDHPs the option to cover all prescription drugs — including generic and brand drugs — outside the deductible.
 That way, patients can access these drugs for little or no copay if that is how the plans want to structure their benefit.
 CVS Health also works with PBM clients to offer preventive drug lists for many common chronic diseases, including diabetes and heart disease, making it easier to access and afford care that puts people on a path to better health.

 Connecting Patients to High-Value, Personalized Care

 Incentivizing personalized care delivery that meets patients’ specific health needs can reduce costly complications and improve outcomes.
 The experts agreed that in the era of consumer-driven health care, more can be done to connect patients to the right care at the right time.
 David Blumenthal noted, “Insulin for diabetics is high-value care…hypertensive treatment, hypolipidemics for elevated lipids, exercise programs for people who are post-heart attack.
 These things are proven life-savers, and they shouldn’t be treated the same way as an unnecessary MRI for back pain.”